usnistgov/ns3-oran/README.md

 version of the library and source files in a user's working space.
-Please note that when using these tools with our module, the expectation is that the user will have already trained and created an ML model outside of the O-RAN simulations, but once this done, that model may be used via the ONNX or PyTorch C++ API from the simulation.
+Please note that when using these tools with our module, the expectation is that the user will have already trained and created an ML model outside of the O-RAN simulations, but once this is done, that model may be used via the ONNX or PyTorch C++ API from the simulation.
 We provide a class for each tool to demonstrate the use of both ONNX and PyTorch, respectively:
 - OranLmLte2LteOnnxHandover